 Last meal: Fresh caught snapper, pan fried in butter with a wedge of lemon on the side - washed down with some more of that Rosé!

-Jody Pagey, above, at work & at play, oversees the production of all Terra Sancta wines, from the fruit arriving at the winery through to its departure for bottling.
-There is not a barrel in the cellar he does not know by smell.
-Calling on his Diploma in Viticulture and Wine production, along with 10 years winemaking experience, Jody is a Pinot Noir specialist, but finds his heart equally torn by Chardonnay .
-Chasing summers across 5 countries Jody has pursued Pinot perfection through 13 harvests with 7 of those being here on our special patch of dirt.
+Jody is a Pinot Noir specialist, but finds his heart equally torn by Chardonnay.
+Chasing summers across 5 countries Jody has pursued Pinot perfection through 17 harvests with 7 of those being here on our special patch of dirt.

 Favorite wine memory: My two vintages in Oregon.
 Good times, good wine, good beer, good food and great people.